WojciechMatuszewski/apigw-access-logs-firehose/README.md

 - The example for the [`AWS::Glue::Crawler` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-crawler.html) is not valid.
 The **`name` property on the `AWS::Glue::Database.DatabaseInput` cannot contain uppercase characters**.

+- Before you run any kind of _Athena_ queries, you have to set the location where _Athena_ will store the query output and metadata.
+[Documentation link](https://docs.aws.amazon.com/athena/latest/ug/querying.html).

+  - This setting is set **on the workgroup level**.

+  - Workgroup is **a way to control query access and costs**.
+[Documentation link](https://docs.aws.amazon.com/athena/latest/ug/manage-queries-control-costs-with-workgroups.html).

+  - The "primary" (default) workgroup is already created for you.
+I could not find a way to update it via IaC.
+Had to create my own separate workgroup.

+- It seems to me that _Athena_ uses some kind of [_service-linked role_](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) to save the query results onto _S3_.

 - TODO: `arn:aws:iam::aws:policy/service-role/AWSGlueServiceRole` in `Policies` tab in _IAM_.

   - WTF?